gaborzelei/threadmill/README.md

 ```

 # Notes
 The default number of maximum workers in the underlying thread pool is CPU count x5.
-You can pecify the `MAX_WORKER_THREADS` environment variable in to override this number.
+You can specify the `MAX_WORKER_THREADS` environment variable in to override this number.

 # Known issues and limitations
 Type hinting is broken for `handle.result()`.